How To Cope With Voices

 It’s worth noting that hearing voices does not automatically mean someone is experiencing psychosis.
 A large international 2015 study found that roughly 5% of the general population hears voices at some point in their lives.

 - Go for a walk, especially in nature.
 In fact, any form of exercise can help you hit the reset button.

 - Do something—like read a book, draw or make art, write in a journal, do a puzzle, play an instrument, garden, even just count down from 100—anything that requires that you focus intently.

 - Find the things and people that help foster positive thoughts and feelings about yourself and the world.

 - Do mindfulness practice or meditation.
 If you’re not sure how to get started, check out the Headspace app.

 - Counteract negative messages by repeating aloud something positive about yourself, one hundred times over if you have to.

 - Talk with a supportive friend or loved one.

 - Gain control by engaging with, or even challenging the voices.
 Ask them to come back at a more convenient time, or dismiss them altogether.
 For example, when something negative is said, you might respond with, “Prove it!”

-- Find a professional who offers Cognitive Behavioral Therapy (CBT).
-CBT can help change the way we think about the voices and reframe them in a positive way.
+- Find a professional who specializes in psychosis and offers Cognitive Behavioral Therapy (CBT).
+CBT can help change our relationship with voices.